Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{avs}, or drones, are increasingly being integrated into IoT ecosystems to support various applications, such as surveillance and monitoring, smart cities, and infrastructure inspection \cite{uav_iot_applications}.
+\IEEEPARstart{U}{avs}, or drones, are increasingly being integrated into IoT ecosystems for various applications, such as surveillance and monitoring, smart cities, and infrastructure inspection \cite{uav_iot_applications}.
 Their high mobility and rich sensing capabilities make them an ideal candidate for data collection, communication, and service delivery tasks in these applications.
-Designing UAVs that have intelligence to perform complex tasks in these applications correctly remains challenging, as it demands both robust instruction interpretation and executing tasks with robust reasoning.
-Recent advances in LLMs~\cite{GPT4, Llamma, Gemini, deepseek} have demonstrated remarkable proficiency in robotic areas such as planning~\cite{planning}, navigation~\cite{Navi, L3MVN}, communication~\cite{Survey}, and automation~\cite{automation}.
-With LLMs' exceptional natural language (NL) understanding and context generation capabilities, LLMs offer a promising avenue for robots with greater intelligence.
-Motivated by these developments, research efforts have been made towards the reliable integration of LLMs and UAVs~\cite{ChatGPTRobotics, TypeFly, CLEAR, AdaptiveRAG, GSCE}, to enable LLM-driven UAV operations.
+Given a UAV task, the traditional pipeline requires a specialized engineer to write the operation code based on the task description and then deploy the code on the device for execution, as shown in Fig.~\ref{fig:piplines}(a).
+Such a process requires substantial domain knowledge and can also be time-consuming.
+With LLMs' exceptional semantic understanding and context generation capabilities, recent research has demonstrated the potential of leveraging LLM to facilitate the operation code generation process for a given robotic task \cite{ChatGPTRobotics, TypeFly, CLEAR, GSCE, incoro, InteractivePlanning, CoPAL, CAPE, SelfRefine, trust}.
+As illustrated in Fig.~\ref{fig:piplines}(b), these LLM-driven approaches enable the generation of UAV operation code with natural language tasks, which significantly simplifies the code generation and also brings the potential of automated UAV task deployment.

-Despite LLMs' potential for various robotic tasks, LLMs continue to face challenges from logical reasoning~\cite{logicalreasoning}, undermining their reliability in tasks that require complex decision-making.
-Crucially, unlike text generation applications where semantic-level accuracy is sufficient, UAV operation requires the precise execution of sequential actions.
-Erroneous or invalid control code can lead to unsafe UAV behavior and pose safety and security risks to the public, such as UAV crashes.
-Recent studies leverage prompt engineering~\cite{PromptEngineering} to enhance LLM in translating NL instructions into control code~\cite{ChatGPTRobotics,CodeasPolicies,GSCE}.
-However, these approaches adopt open-loop designs and lack mechanisms to verify the correctness of the synthesized code, leaving questions such as cumulative error and temporal action consistency unsolved~\cite{OpenLoopQuestions}.
+Despite the benefits brought by LLM-driven UAV operation code generation, it also raises concerns about the reliability of LLM-generated code due to the challenges faced by LLM in terms of logical reasoning and complex decision-making \cite{UAVsmeetllmsoverviews}.
+Different from text generation applications, where semantic-level accuracy is sufficient, the generation of UAV operation code requires the precise execution of sequential actions.
+Erroneous or invalid operation code can lead to unsafe UAV behavior and pose safety and security risks to the public, such as UAV crashes.